Vickeejai/CREDIT-RISK-ANALYSIS/README.md

 - Spot patterns around loan defaults to understand what puts a customer at risk, especially when it comes to income level and employment history.
 - See how interest rates affect repayment.
 Do higher rates mean higher risk, or is there more to the story?
 - Break down how loan amounts and purposes vary between different types of customers.
-- Check for regional trends in loan performance, are some areas doing better or worse than others, and why?
+- Check for regional trends in loan performance, are some areas doing better or worse than others.
 - Ultimately, find ways to make better loan decisions, reduce default rates, and improve profits without compromising customer satisfaction.

 ## **DATA CLEANING STEPS TAKEN**